How much you might be paid

 Only one of you will get a Pension Age Winter Heating Payment.
 It’ll be paid to the main person getting the DWP benefit.
 The amount you’re paid depends on:

-You and your partner were both aged between 66 to 79
+You and your partner were both between 66 years and 3 months, to 79 years old.

 You’ll be paid into the bank account your benefits are usually paid into.

-One of you was aged 80 or over but the other was under 66
+One of you was 80 years old or over.

-You’ll get a single payment of £305.10.
+It's a single shared payment for you and your partner.
 In this situation, the money will be paid to whoever has reached State Pension age.

 You’ll be paid into the bank account your benefits are usually paid into.